williamdemeo/Math165-Spring2015/homework/README.md

 + **Browser Issues**
-  If you believe your web browser might be causing problems, please consult the document [MMLplusBrowser.pdf](MMLplusBrowser.pdf), which address browser issues.
+  If you believe your web browser might be causing problems, please consult the document [MMLplusBrowser.pdf](MMLplusBrowser.pdf).
   (This document is also available at [www.math.iastate.edu/Undergrad/MMLplusBrowser.pdf](http://www.math.iastate.edu/Undergrad/MMLplusBrowser.pdf).)

 + **Other Issues**
   To resolve other issues, you may contact